-E. J. McGrannahan the smiling Irishman whose handsome countenance you see herewith came to Jenkins in February, 1927 as an outside Victrola salesman.
-In fact, he was a house to house canvasser, bearing the title of "salesman" to keep his morale high.
-It took "Mac" five years to get to the floor.
-After a year as a floor-man he went to Wichita as head of the radio department.
-Two years later he was recalled to Kansas City to head the Retail Radio and Refrigeration Department.
-He has done a big job here, and has always been a jump ahead of a stock shortage with new things to sell.
+E. J. McGrannahan the smilin you see herewith came to Jenki salesman.
+In fact, he was a ho "salesman" to keep his morale floor.
+After a year as a floor-me department.
+Two years later he Retail Radio and Refrigeration I has always been a jump ahead